bharambetejas/sbom-support-analyzer/docs/STRATEGY.md

 # Support Level Analysis Strategy for CycloneDX or SPDX SBOM Components

 ## Overview
-This strategy determines the maintenance status and end-of-support dates for software components by analyzing real-world data from package registries, source repositories, and release patterns.
+This strategy determines the maintenance status and end-of-life dates for software components by analyzing real-world data from package registries, source repositories, and release patterns.

 ## Support Level Definitions